minharu014/homm3ost/README.md

 ## Overview

-A responsive web player for the Heroes of Might and Magic III soundtrack.
+A responsive web player for the Heroes of Might and Magic III soundtrack, made for boardgame cuz official one is a bit lackluster.
 This application features an immersive interface with various sound elements from the iconic game:

 - **Music Player**: Browse and play all HOMM3 tracks organized by category
 - **Sound Effects**: Quick access to battle and combat sounds via the dock